adamsanderson/cesspit/README.markdown

 end
 ~~~

 TODO
 ----

-* Minitest 4.x integration is a little sloppy at the moment.
 * Add better hooks for Rails intercepting rails requests.
 * Add support for other test frameworks.